The Indianapolis Foundation Library Fund

-It has awarded more than $23.3 million since its inception to increase literacy, information literacy, and information access for Marion County residents.
-The Library Fund is a field-of-interest fund of The Indianapolis Foundation (a CICF affiliate).
+The Library Fund has awarded more than $23.3 million since its inception to increase literacy, information literacy, and information access for Marion County residents.
+The Library Fund is a field-of-interest fund of the Indianapolis Foundation (a CICF affiliate).

 Eligible libraries make use of the fund for innovative programs like these:

 - IUPUI’s University Library and its Center for Service Learning are using a $30,594 grant to engage college students in family literacy programs for low-income and Hispanic residents on the Near Westside of Indianapolis.